Studying at the Institute of Sociology

 Be welcome to visit our study program to check out which courses we offer in the current term.

-Please consider: The preparation of the study program is often done in the time between terms.
+Please consider: The preparation of the study program is often done during the semester break.
 Thus, it might be that you prepare your Learning Agreement – Before the mobility and not all courses are available at that time point.
 In this case, please refer to the study program of the year before – as some courses are offered yearly.
-As soon as you start your exchange, you can update your course list with the Learning Agreement – During the mobility.
+As soon as you start your exchange, you can update your choice of courses with the Learning Agreement – During the mobility.
 For further information regarding the Learning Agreement please have a look at the section “Important documents”.

 Erasmus Coordinator.
-All questions regarding the choice of courses, ECTS points, Learning Agreement and Transcript of Records should be directed to the Erasmus Coordinator of the Institute of Sociology.
-Currently, Dr. Sonja Bastin is the primary contact person for student mobility.
-Sonja Drobnič is the primary contact person for staff mobility.
+All questions regarding the choice of courses, ECTS points, Learning Agreement, and Transcript of Records should be directed to the Erasmus Coordinator of the Institute of Sociology.
+Currently, Dr. Insa Pruisken is the primary contact person for student mobility.
+Prof. Dr. Thomas Kern is the primary contact person for staff mobility.
 Both can be contacted via: erasmus-sociologyprotect me ?!uni-bremenprotect me ?!.de

 Their homepage offers a great range of information regarding the Erasmus program and your stay in Bremen in general.
 The International Office has also put together a list of practical information about studying in Bremen concerning topics like housing and finances in this section.